For more information contact the Board of Medical Practice at 802-657-4223 or email firstname.lastname@example.org

 Once an application is submitted, credit card payments cannot be accepted or processed.
 Payment must be made by check, cash or money-order.

 Requirements for licensure as identified in statute are found in Title 26:

 Physicians Chapter 23: Medicine

-U.S. graduates must have at least one year of post graduate training in the U.S. at an ACGME-approved program.
+U.S. graduates must have two years of post graduate training in the U.S. at an ACGME-approved program.
 Foreign graduates must have at least three years of post graduate training in the U.S. at an ACGMS-approved program.
 Canada is acceptable as a U.S. program.
 Instructions and requirements for licensure are also found in the online system once an applicant has created an account.